 Purposes Documents Required (All originals except as indicated) Foreign/foreign currency loan payments Payments related to guarantees and similar Billing statement from creditor.
 Amounts that may be purchased shal be limited to maturing amounts or scheduled due dates.
 Remittance of F2 purchased shall coincide with the due dates of the obligations to be serviced FX-selling entity shall stamp "FX SOLD" date of sale and the amount/s sold of the original billing statement. arrangements including risk take over arrangements Resulting FX liabilities arising from guarantees and similar arrangements including Risk Take Over Arrangements (RTO) not involving foreign/FCDU loans Copies of: a.
 Arrangements/contracts covered by the guarantee/similar arrangement; b.
 Standby Letter of Credit (SLC) o guarantee contract/agreement; c.
 Proof/notice of original obligor's defaul and creditor's call on the guarantee; and d.
-Billing statement from the non-residen or local bank guarantor Payments related to Build-Operate-Transfer and similar financing schemes with transfer guarantee contract/agreement;c.
-Proof/notice of original obligor's c and creditor's call on the guaranted.
-Billing statement from the non-re
+Billing statement from the non-residen or local bank guarantor b.
+Standby Letter of Credit (S guarantee contract/agreement; c.
+Proof/notice of original obligor's and creditor's call on the guaran d.
+Billing statement from the non-